WolframResearch/wolfram-notebook-embedder/docs/Development.md

 and visit the resulting localhost URL (usually [http://localhost:5000](http://localhost:5000)).
 On that page, you can enter the path of a notebook on your localhost cloud to embed it.

+## Documentation

+The library's website is built using [Docusaurus](https://docusaurus.io).
+In the `website` directory, run

+    yarn install

+to install all necessary dependencies, and then either

+    yarn start

+to start a live-updating build process or

+    yarn build

+to generate static HTML in `website/build`.

 ## Releasing a new version

 To release a new version, log in to npm using